 Kaleidoscopic hues in a series of spectacular ponds and lakes

 The colorful ponds and lakes in Fukushima known as Goshikinuma were born when Mt.
 Bandai erupted over a century ago.
 Influenced by the volcanic elements and minerals, each body of water has its own distinctive color, and these hues are enhanced and altered by the changing seasons.

 There are approximately 30 marshes and lakes in total

 Colorful carp inhabit the waters of Bishamon-numa

-You can hike past all five lakes on one trail
+You can hike past eight colorful lakes on one trail

 How to Get There